yushiangfu/study-notes/02-d-address-space.md

 The kernel also attempts to perform some asynchronous read, which reduces the waiting time if the following content is accessed soon.
 Then the VFS layer flushes all the bio requests to the block layer for actual IO processing and installs pages to the xarray.

+As for the write operation, the kernel first writes data to the xarray and marks involved papes dirty.
+Later it syncs all the dirtied pages to the backing store in a way specified by address space ops.

 ```
     vfs
                                        │